WolfDWyc/ChessMaker/README.md

 * A compliant or standard chess implementation.
 It doesn't support UCI or existing chess GUIs, because it allows rules that wouldn't be possible with those.

-!!! note
-    While ChessMaker isn't a chess server, one could be built on top of it, and development of alternative clients to it is welcomed and encouraged.
+Note: While ChessMaker isn't a chess server, one could be built on top of it, and development of alternative clients to it is welcomed and encouraged.